Wyoming

-Wyoming's western half is covered mostly by the ranges and rangelands of the Rocky Mountains, while the eastern half of the state is high-elevation prairie called the High Plains.
-It is drier and windier than the rest of the country, being split between semi-arid and continental climates with greater temperature extremes.
-Almost half of the land in Wyoming is owned by the federal government, generally protected for public uses.
-The state ranks 6th by area and fifth by proportion of a state's land owned by the federal government.
-Federal lands include two national parks (Grand Teton and Yellowstone), two national recreation areas, two national monuments, several national forests, historic sites, fish hatcheries, and wildlife refuges.
+Wyoming's western half consists mostly of the ranges and rangelands of the Rocky Mountains; its eastern half consists of high-elevation prairie, and is referred to as the High Plains.
+Wyoming's climate is semi-arid in some parts and continental in others, making it drier and windier overall than other states, with greater temperature extremes.
+The federal government owns just under half of Wyoming's land, generally protecting it for public use.
+The state ranks sixth in the amount of land—and fifth in the proportion of its land—that is owned by the federal government.
+Its federal lands include two national parks (Grand Teton and Yellowstone), two national recreation areas, two national monuments, and several national forests, as well as historic sites, fish hatcheries, and wildlife refuges.

-Indigenous peoples inhabited the region for thousands of years.
-Historic and current federally recognized tribes include the Arapaho, Crow, Lakota, and Shoshone.
-During European exploration, the Spanish Empire was the first to "claim" southern Wyoming.
-With Mexican independence, it became part of that republic.
-After defeat in the Mexican–American War, Mexico ceded this territory to the U.S. in 1848.